-While the days are still long in late July, we are more than halfway through our annual trip around the sun.
-Each day grows shorter as the sun sets a little sooner in the evening.
-Decreasing daylight signals to your chickens that it’s time to molt.
+As the days grow shorter and the sun sets a little sooner in the evening, the decreasing daylight signals to your chickens that it’s time to molt.
 Some of your birds may have already begun the process, and the others will follow soon enough.

 What is molting?

 Molting is the natural shedding of old feathers and growth of new feathers.
 Chickens go through a few molts as they develop from chicks to mature birds, and after that they will molt every year in late summer or fall.
 If suddenly you take a look at your flock and notice your birds look a little naked, don’t panic!
 This is a perfectly normal and natural process.

 Each bird goes through their molt a little differently.
 Some might only lose a few under-feathers, and just look a little less fluffy than usual.
 Some have it a little rougher, and go totally bald.
 Most will be somewhere in between those two extremes.
 Feathers begin shedding at the head, then back, then breast and thighs, and finally the tail.
 Other than feeling a little exposed, your chickens should be acting normal.

 You will notice a drop in egg production from your flock during molt.
 That’s because a hen’s body will put all it’s energy and protein intake towards the growth of new feathers.
 Hens might lay less eggs, or stop laying all together, until their molt is completed.
 The molting process can take anywhere from 3 weeks to 12 weeks, depending on the individual bird, but the average is around 7-8 weeks.

 New emerging feathers are called pin feathers.
 They begin as a feather shaft covered in a waxy coating.
 These pin feathers have an active blood supply.
 If a pin feather is damaged, it may bleed profusely, even though the injury isn’t severe.
 If you experience this situation, it’s best to use tweezers and remove the bleeding pin feather.